Native plants can be underrated as the perfect plant.

 They’re perfect because:

 Are you ready to get native with your yard?
-Read on for your dose of 5 native plant inspo:
+Read on for your dose of plant inspo:

 Named accordingly for the time of year it flowers, Christmas bush (Bursaria spinosa) is an excellent choice if you’re looking for something that’s going to take up a bit of space.
 This shrub grows upright to 4 metres.

 Its fragrant, creamy-white flowers when many other plants aren’t flowering (in summer) make up for its prickles, and you could even use it as an informal screen or barrier that no one would be keen to go through…

 It’s happy with most soil types but does not love life on the coast – so if you live within 5 km of the beach, we suggest checking our blog 5 plants for your coastal garden for coastal-loving native plants.